Doctor Who Monsters, Aliens and Villains

 Salamander

-Name: Salamander
+Name: Ramon Salamander

-Format: Television Show
+Format: Television Show and Comic

 Time of Origin: Earth, approximately 2017

-Appearances: "The Enemy of the World"
+Appearances: "The Enemy of the World" and "Heralds of Destruction"

-Doctors: Second Doctor
+Doctors: Second Doctor and Third Doctor

 History: Although Salamander’s essential plans and ambitions were relatively straightforward, he is remembered by fans for two very distinct reasons; not only was he the only human villain faced by the Second Doctor during the ‘year of monsters’ of 1968 - every other adversary The Doctor faced during this time was an alien of some sort -, but he was also the exact physical double of the Second Doctor (Although he had a distinctive accent due to his Yucatanian childhood that The Doctor claimed he would take a month to mimic exactly, even though he was able to convincingly mimic it during his time posing as Salamander).